inzva/Applied-AI-Study-Group-2020-June/README.md

 This is the repository for the content of inzva 2020-June Applied AI Study Group, guided by Ahmet Melek and Onur Boyar.

+The videos of the course in Youtube: https://www.youtube.com/playlist?list=PLhnxo6HZwBgnTokZUfwM-sM0-DXRyp-rl

 In the group we have worked on these subjects:

 * Frameworks: Tensorflow, Keras Functional API, Keras Sequential API, Pytorch